Ask any experienced Baton Rouge car accident lawyer about traffic and car accidents and they will likely all give you the same answer – HECTIC!

 A car accident that seems minor at first could have costly consequences later.
 When that happens, it helps to know who was at fault for it or at least involved.
 Thus, after stopping at the scene of the accident, requesting and receiving medical assistance, and reporting the accident to the police, the parties involved should exchange contact, insurance, driving license, and car registration information.

 This way, later on, when it comes to recovering their losses, they will know whom to appoint as liable for their accident and whom to ask to testify in their favor.
-As a general rule, all drivers should carry liability insurance of minimum $15,000 for personal injury and $25,000 for property damage.
-Those who are uninsured or who discover that the party at fault for their accident is uninsured should immediately contact a car accident lawyer, as their case will be a complicated one.
+As a general rule, all drivers should carry liability insurance of at least $15,000 for personal injury and $25,000 for property damage.
+Those who are uninsured or who discover that the party at fault for their accident is uninsured should immediately contact an auto accident attorney, as their case will be a complicated one.

-After things have calmed down, but without waiting too long, car accident victims should contact an auto accident lawyer.
+After things have calmed down, car accident victims should call a Baton Rouge car accident lawyer.
 The sooner they do so, the more time their attorney will have to gather further evidence.
-We will build a strong case, and begin the compensation claim process.
+We will build a strong case, and begin the compensation claim process immediately.

 In Louisiana, the compensation claim process begins by filing a complaint with the insurance company.
-The company will assess the damages and the available evidence and will offer the claimant a settlement.
-If the claimant finds the settlement offer unsatisfactory, they can refuse it.
+The company will assess the damages and the available evidence.
+Then, in most cases, they will offer the claimant a settlement.
+If the claimant is denied or finds the settlement offer unsatisfactory, they can refuse it.
 The claimant can file a complaint with the Louisiana Department of Insurance.
 In addition, start a lawsuit against the driver at fault.

-All these procedures take time, paperwork, and knowledge and experience only experienced car accident lawyers possess.
-It determines not only the compensation the claimant receives but also the premium they pay to their own insurer.
+All these procedures take time, paperwork, knowledge, and skill only seasoned Baton Rouge car accident lawyer possesses.
+It determines not only the compensation the claimant receives but also the premium they pay to their own insurer moving forward.

-Given Louisiana’s comparative fault laws, the parties involved in the accident will do everything to blame the other party.
-Or, at the very least, attribute as much of the fault as possible to them.
+Given Louisiana’s pure comparative fault laws, the parties involved in the accident will do everything they can to blame the other party.
+Or, at the very least, attempt to attribute as much of the fault as possible to them.
 Those found to have contributed to the accident they were involved in may end up paying higher monthly premiums.

-If they work with an experienced car accident lawyer, the latter will not allow this to happen.
+If victims work with an experienced Baton Rouge car accident lawyer, their attorney will not allow this to happen.
 The attorneys will conduct their own investigations.
 They will subpoena expert witnesses, cite case precedents and use every strategy available.
-All this to prove their client’s innocence and defend their interests.
+All this to prove their client’s innocence and defend their interests while making sure the insurance company pays as much as possible.

 If you were involved in a car accident it is critical to contact a car accident lawyer.
-A car accident attorney will defend your interests and get you the compensation you deserve.
-For best results and no risks, contact Louisiana Injury Lawyers.
-Our knowledgeable, skilled, and dedicated car accident lawyers will not rest until winning your case.
-Louisiana Injury Lawyers are committed to results.
-We provide a Free Case Evaluation.
-To benefit from these legal services, call us or contact us online.
+An auto accident attorney will defend your interests and get you the compensation you deserve.
+For the best results, contact A.L.L.
+Law Firm today for your 100% risk-free case review.
+Our knowledgeable, skilled, and dedicated Baton Rouge car accident lawyers are committed to results and will not rest until they win your case.
+Contact Us now to schedule your free case review with one of our skilled lawyers